romkey/circremote/README.md

 ## Rough Edges

 There are still some rough edges in dealing with program termination and resuming `code.py` (the "double exit" mode).
 Programs can continue running indefinitely, which may or may not be desired.
-Many commands are untested because I either don't have the hardware or haven't had the time to get to them.
+Many commands are untested because I either don't have the hardware or haven't had the time to get to them. `circremote` is not yet available on PyPI; it needs more testing before going to a "general" release.

 ## Getting Help